aaronreay/rhcsa-ex200/3. Operate running systems/README.md

 4 S     0    1544     911  0  80   0 -  6562 -      ttyS0    00:00:00 bash
 0 R     0    1698    1544  0  80   0 - 11377 -      ttyS0    00:00:00 ps
 ```
-To change the value of a process, we can run `nice -n 10 top`.
+To set the priority of a process, we can run `nice -n 10 top`.
 This will set the nice level of top to 10

 We can view this in the top output

 ![nice](nice.png)

+to increase the priority of a process, the syntax is as follows:

+`nice -n <nice_value> command`

+The higher the value, the lower the priority.
+So `-` is good, `+` is bad (in a sense)

+We also have the `renice` command.
+This allows us to change the process of an existing process

+`renice -n <nice_value> -p/--pid <process_id` - change priority of existing process
+`renice -n <nice_value> -g <group_id> - change priority of all processes of a specific group
+`renice -n <nice_value> -u <name>|<id> - change priority of all programs of a specific user